BZoennchen/supercollider-book/_sources/intro.md

 I want to emphasize that this book is a mixture of my discoveries filtered and altered by my mind.
 The creators of my discoveries and the content of the materials I studied are silent contributors.
-Without the already existing material, I would not be able to learn either SuperCollider or sound design in general.
+Without the already existing material, I would not be able to learn either SuperCollider or sound design.

 A special thank goes to [Eli Fieldsteel](https://www.elifieldsteel.com/), who provides multiple excellent courses for [SuperCollider](https://supercollider.github.io/) openly and for free via his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).